zdharma-continuum/zinit-annex-unscope/README.md

 # zinit-annex-unscope

+> NOTE: Due to security concerns, we advise using fully-qualified plugin names.
+See [this issue](https://github.com/zdharma-continuum/zinit-annex-unscope/issues/4#issue-1059794405) for more context.

 A Zinit-Zsh annex that allows users to install plugins without specifying the GitHub user name.
 It works as follows: